deeplearning4j/deeplearning4j/multinetwork.md

 # creating deep-learning networks

-By now, you should have read about Single-Layer Neural Networks (if you haven't read about them, you can [here](({{ site.baseurl }}/singlelayernetwork.html).
+By now, you should have read about Single-Layer Neural Networks (if you haven't read about them, you can [here](({{ site.baseurl }}/singlelayernetwork.html)).

 A multilayer network is a stacked representation of a [single-layer neural network]({{ site.baseurl }}/singlelayernetwork.html).

 The input layer is tacked onto the first-layer neural network and a [feed-forward network]({{ site.baseurl }}/glossary.html#feedforward).
 Each subsequent layer from the input layer on uses the output of the previous layer as its input.

-A multi-layer network will accept all the same kinds of inputs as a single-layer network.
+A multilayer network will accept the same kinds of inputs as a single-layer network.
 The multilayer network parameters are also typically the same as their single-layer network counterparts.

 The output layer for a multilayer network is typically a [logistic regression classifier](http://en.wikipedia.org/wiki/Multinomial_logistic_regression), which sorts results in zeros and ones.